ernie/venture/README.md

 those, right?) you can take a look at the files in `support` for a post-receive hook and a simple start/restart script for a git-based deploy setup.
 Tweak as necessary.

+You'll also find a sample nginx configuration snippet to get you started.

 You'll need Elixir and node.js on the server, just as you did locally.